gerd-moellmann/emacs-with-cl-packages/README.md

 ### Bug fixes

-- Take care to avoid crashes when selecting certain fonts from the system font panel.
+- Care is taken to avoid crashes when selecting certain fonts from the system font panel.
 - Prevent zombie "Emacs Web Content" processes [on SVG load](../../issues/9), ~~restoring normal WebView SVG rendering for MacOS v14+~~.
 Update: `WebView` is deprecated, so this has been reverted and another workaround installed.
 It's recommended to build with RSVG (it is enabled by default if the `librsvg2` library is found during build).

 ## Debugging